 READ MORE: Plan the perfect 3 days in Miami itinerary.

 Second Option – Explore Downtown Orlando: Culture and Arts

 Alternatively, if you’d rather enjoy more culture and the outdoors you could skip the touristy areas of I-Drive and visit a few of Orlando’s several beautiful parks, gardens and museums.

 Have breakfast near your hotel and then call a taxi or Uber to take you to downtown Orlando.

-A short walk or drive from there is the Harry P Leu Gardens, a beautiful and historic botanical garden and house.
+For a bit of nature, head to the Harry P Leu Gardens, a beautiful and historic botanical garden and house.

 After you’ve had your fill of enjoying art and relaxing in nature, work your way to International Drive.